Optimal Provision of Regulation Service Reserves Under Dynamic Energy Service Preferences: Numerical Solution Algorithms

 We proceed to propose a numerical solution algorithm based on an analytic functional approximation of the value function $J(i, y, D)$.
 This algorithm leverages the properties of value function first and second differences derived in Sec.~\ref{section:Optimal dynamic policies}.
 In particular we use Proposition 3 which shows that $\Delta(i+1,\bar{i}^{d})\geq \Delta(i,\bar{i}^{d})$.
 Given the discrete state space of our problem, this property is equivalent to convexity of $J(i,\bar{i}^{d})$ in the number of active appliances $i$ for a given pair of ISO signal's value and direction.

-This property motivates an approximation of $J(i,\bar{i}^{d})$ by $\hat{J}_{d}(i,y)$ that is quadratic in $i-yR$.
-In fact, we treat $D(t)$ as a binary argument and propose the following basis function approximation when $D(t) = -1$.
+In addition, we note that from Fig.~\ref{compare_asymptotic_results} that the increased rate of the optimal policy for a fixed RSR signal is approximately a constant value $k$.
+Therefore we approximately have